Siluvai1997/job-search-observability/README.md

 ## Concept Inspiration

-> "If we monitor systems to ensure uptime, why not monitor our job search the same way?"
+> We monitor systems to ensure uptime — so why not apply the same mindset to our job search?

-This project applies the **DevOps mindset** to personal career management — tracking outcomes, metrics, and performance indicators like a production-grade system.
+This dashboard brings **DevOps-style** observability to personal career growth, tracking outcomes and success metrics just like we do for production environments.

 ---